 Jesus loved, healed, and offered eternal life and knew He was unique.
 He knew He was a part of God – from the beginning.
 And during his life, He consistently prayed to God.
 Being the best starts with understanding your unique place in the world and balancing yourself in a relationship with others.
 Just like Jesus did.
 With Jesus – it is personal!

 For me, relationships can fall on me, fall upon me, fall within me and fall away on account of me.
 Relationships that fall on or upon you are those where people cross your life path.
 To help you for a season or more.
 Take siblings, for example.
 You grow up with brothers or sisters, or both, and typically have a relationship with them for your entire life, whereas others come and go throughout your lifetime.

 When a relationship does fall away, ask yourself, was it your behavior, an action, or a word?
-If a relationship divide or separation occurs, perform an introspection.
+If a relationship divides or separation occurs, perform an introspection.
 Ask the Spirit to reveal what may have caused the rift.
-Sometimes, relationships fall away and have nothing to do with you, and your behavior, action, or word did not stress the relationship.
+Sometimes, relationships fall away and have nothing to do with you, or your behavior, action, or word stressing the relationship.
 In some cases, people fall away for their own reasons.
 Whatever the case, be sure to seek wisdom from the Spirit.
 Reflect on yourself, make changes when and if appropriate, and follow the call of God.